 I was in the aisle seat in the middle section and an attendant raised my seat back.
 I lowered it again, put the pillow under my face, and slept.
 He tried to tell me something about my safety, but having people come by and bump me won’t bother me after we crash and burn if that’s what he expects to happen after take-off.

 Once I started drooling I was left alone for the flight.
 I was sat next to two women, and the one didn’t seem to mind my leaning.
 I’m grateful.
 Food was brought and taken away, but I managed to wake enough to grab the bread for later.
 I woke up as we were descending and put my seat upright.
 I’d had a good nap to make up for the sleep deprivation in Jordan and was feeling better.

 Doha has a T-Rex in their airport among many other odd statues and displays.
 I was worried that we would be delayed on this flight.
 I’d been told to go through security early, skipping the machines, and sat waiting, but as soon as the announcement went through the line was quick.
 A lady was seated in the middle seat behind her husband and child.
 When a man took the window she asked me to switch with her.
 I did, knowing their culture… and it wasn’t like I was giving up a view.
 I was getting closer to it, which did make it easy to reach my arm over the guy to get a picture of Hawar Island.

 I don’t have Snapchat, but I’ve seen people use it.
-I now star in two videos posted.
-The lady recorded me playing peekaboo and ‘punch my hand’ with her son.
-The screen came down and he pushed it back up until they gave up lowering it again.
+I now star in two videos posted on the app.
+The lady that I moved seats with recorded me playing peekaboo and ‘punch my hand’ with her son.
+The screen came down and he pushed it back up until the crew gave up lowering it again.
 He was great.
-We took off, they served juice, and we were ready to land.
+We took off, juice was served, and the plane was ready to land.
 As much as I enjoyed Jordan I was happy to be back in Bahrain.